To create a new hyperSpec object, you can use one of the following functions:

 A spectra matrix with spectra in rows and wavelength intensities in columns.

-The spc does not need to be an R matrix, but must be an object convertible to a matrix via I(as.matrix(spc)).
+The spc does not need to be an R matrix, but it must be an object convertible to a matrix via I(as.matrix(spc)).

 data